lukaszkukla/qubartstudios/README.md

 ## user goals
 * visually appealing, including images
 * easily navigated around
-* quality and valuable content
 * easily found contact details
-* form to directly contact the club
+* form to directly contact the company
+* responsive design

 ## user stories
 * as a user, I want to see professional artwork of the photographer